musicmrman99/limar/README.md

 `manifest item-set` returns the first item set whose name (aka. ref) matches the given `PATTERN`.
-If `-s` (or `--item-set-spec`) is given, then interpret `PATTERN` as the specification for a new temporary item set, and output the items included in a new temporary item set declared using that specification in the context of *all* items from *all* manifests.
+If `-s` (or `--item-set-spec`) is given, then interpret `PATTERN` as an item set specification and output the items included in a new temporary item set declared using that specification in the context of *all* items from *all* manifests.
 This option allows complex runtime querying of the global manifest.
 See the "Declarations" section of `limar manifest --docs` for details on the format of an item set specification.

 For details about how to write a manifest file to declare items and item sets, see `limar manifest --docs`.
 To find what manifest files there are, see the